-The place to start would be the CryptoCurrency subreddit as they talk about all cryptocurrencies.
+A great place to start would be the CryptoCurrency subreddit as they talk about all cryptocurrencies.
 There’s some comedy such as memes, but you can find a lot of questions, ask your own questions, and contribute to some very focused discussions.

 Via CoinMarketCap, you can find some of your favorite coins’ Twitter accounts and follow them.
-You can also find great groups of like minded folks on Facebook groups where people discuss trading strategies, price predictions, etc.
+You can also find great groups of like-minded folks on Facebook groups where people discuss trading strategies, price predictions, etc.

 For most average people, buying and building a computer setup with large clock speeds and the best GPU on the market isn’t too economical.
-It uses a lot of energy and may be too complicating to set up.
+It uses a lot of energy and can be too complicating to set up.

 Mining rewards get more and more sparse as time goes on, as is the case with Bitcoin.
 With an expensive rig and lots of energy spent, it can take over a month to mine just one Bitcoin.
 Hardly worth it for Bitcoin, but much more attainable with other coins.

 However, if you are determined to take part in mining for cryptocurrencies as opposed to outright purchasing them, consider a cloud mining service such as Genesis Mining.
-You pay a one time fee and slowly earn your desired cryptocurrency over two years (or whatever the contractual agreement may be.)
+You pay a one-time fee and slowly earn your desired cryptocurrency over two years (or whatever the contractual agreement could be.)
 I only can recommend this if you feel that the cryptocurrency’s value will go up a lot in that time frame.
 Otherwise, it could just end up being a slow way to gain over the course of two years instead of buying upfront and realizing those gains in that same time frame.

 Terminology You Should Know